erikgurzau/tic-tac-toe-console-game/README.md

 # tris-console-terminal
-Java tris game using console terminal
+Java tris (tic-tac-toe) game using console terminal.
 The project was created with the aim of creating something fun and more customizable

 To run the game you need to have:
 - Versions after Java 8